-Yes.
-Our RYA sailing courses in the Mediterranean Sea in which we typically sail is in tidal waters.
+Yes they are!
+The Mediterranean Sea in which we typically sail is tidal waters.

-After booking, we will send you a Joining Instructions pack which will provide a list of recommended items to bring with you.
-Please note that bedding, towels and waterproof clothing is provided.
+Once you've completed your online booking, you'll be sent Joining Instructions.
+These can also be found on the webpage of the course you have booked.
+The Joining Instructions give useful information so that you can get the best out of your time with us.
+They also provide a list of recommended items to bring with you.
+Bedding, towels and waterproof clothing is provided.
 There is also a hairdryer on board each yacht.

 Read our Blog article: What should I wear on an RYA Sailing Course?

-Our primary training yachts are Bavaria 36's and also a Bavaria 46 which can accommodate up to 8 people, although for personal comfort and safety our RYA training courses have a maximum of 5 students.
+Our primary training yachts are Bavaria 36's, Bavaria 37's and a Bavaria 46 which can accommodate up to 8 people, although for personal comfort and safety our RYA training courses have a maximum of 5 students.

-Yes you will need to travel with your passport.
-There is no Visa requirement if you hold a full UK passort.
+Yes.
+You will need your passport.
+There is no Visa requirement if you hold a full UK passport.

-Yes we do cater for vegetarians and other dietary requirements.
-Simply let us know in the relevant section of our Sea School booking form and we will take care of your catering requirements.
+We do our very best to cater for vegetarians and other dietary requirements, however we cannot cater for Vegans.
+You can let us know your food preferences on our Booking Form and we can try and take care of your catering requirements.

-There is neither an upper or lower age limit however children under the age of 18 years must be accompanied by an adult.
+There is no age limit.
+However children under the age of 18 years must be accompanied by an adult.
 As long as you are healthy, you will be able to join one of our sailing courses.